What is a Breast Lift?

 There are 4 major ways to accomplish a breast lift.
 These include:

-- Breast Implants - Implants will restore the volume that the patient had prior to post-pregnancy deflation.
+- Breast Implants - Breast implants will restore the volume that the patient had prior to post-pregnancy deflation.
 This method accomplishes a modest lift of the areola.

 - A Periareolar or Crescent Lift – This involves a 1-2 cm lift of the nipple-areola complex and can result in a well-hidden incision around the areola.